 - Give an option of contacting you via email.

 - Let people know how long it may take before you respond (and please respond to inquiries).

-Step #2: Create an introduction pack for those who contact you.
+Step #2: Create an introduction pack (or a catalog) for those who contact you.

 Most of the time when people contact you, they expect to hear something right away.
 When you teach online, you know it’s not always possible.